Special points on intersections of hypersurfaces: Computing bounds on flj(m)

 \end{proof}

-While this speed-up sufficed for our purposes, such results can be extended arbitrarily to evaluation of $f_j^\ell(m_2,\dots,m_n)$ given sufficient interest and knowledge of the growth of $\RD(i^{b_i})$ for $2 \leq i \leq n$.
+While this speed-up sufficed for our purposes, such results can be extended arbitrarily to evaluation of $f_j^\ell(m_1,\dots,m_n)$ given sufficient interest and knowledge of the growth of $\RD(d^{b_d})$ for $2 \leq d \leq n$.

-Secondly, rather than implementing a binary search to achieve an optimal value of $\ell$, we use the following observation (made via the Hamilton condition): as $\ell$ decreases from $H_R(r)-r$, the process for computing a given bound will only change if we are unable to extract the same factors as in Figure \ref{code:obliteration}.
-In other words, by keeping track of the largest \texttt{product} extracted over the course of the evaluation of $f^\ell(\bm)$, we can choose as our next guess \texttt{l = R\_bound(product)-1} in the process of optimizing as in Theorem \ref{thm:sharpening_bound_on_RD}.
+Secondly, rather than implementing a naive binary search to find an optimal $\ell$, we use the following observation (made possible by the Hamilton condition): as $\ell$ decreases, the sequence of obliterations for a given $\bm$ only changes when the bound $R_{\text{bound}}$ prevents us from extracting the same factors.
+Specifically, by tracking the maximum value of $P$ (the product of degrees) encountered in Algorithm \ref{code:obliteration} during the evaluation of $f^\ell_0(\bm)$, we can identify the next ``critical'' value of $\ell$.
+Our next guess in the optimization process of Theorem \ref{thm:sharpening_bound_on_RD} is then $\ell = R_{\text{bound}}(P) - 1$, i.e., the first level where we can no longer obliterate the term $\ba$ corresponding to $P$.